Cambodia - Children riding to school on bikes.

 Both Phnom Penh and Siem Reap have international airports.
 To reach them from North America or Europe you fly though a SE Asian hub such as Bangkok, Hong Kong, Hanoi, Taipei, Seoul or Singapore, or through Guangzhou, China.
 Airlines servicing both Phnom Penh and Siem Reap include: Air Asia, Asiana, Bangkok Airways, China Airways, China Southern, Jetstar, Korean Air, Lao Airlines, Silk Air, Thai, Malaysia Airlines, Vietnam Airlines.

-What are the levels of cycling on this trip, and how fit do I have to be?
+How fit do I have to be?

 Are E-assist bikes available?